 decides that the following questions should be studied

-1 What data structure(s) is(are) most suited to conveying multimedia information to digital broadcast receivers?
+1 What data structure(s) is(are) most suited to conveying multimedia information to digital broadcast and/or IBB receivers?

-2 What APIs should be specified for multimedia applications in broadcasting and webcasting platforms?
+2 What APIs should be specified for multimedia applications in broadcasting and/or IBB platforms?

+3 How can compatibility be achieved between applications of various IBB systems?

-3 Which provisions should be made that will allow extending the common core of APIs to also encompass new multimedia delivery platforms that may emerge in the future?
+4 What provisions should be made that will allow extending the common core of APIs to also encompass new multimedia delivery platforms that may emerge in the future?

-4 Which common core of APIs should be used by broadcasters and content providers for production and exchange of multimedia content?
+5 Which common core of APIs should be used by broadcasters and content providers for production and exchange of multimedia content?